 There’s so much information out there about the gender pay gap.

 Some people claim that it’s not real based on some weird ideas that women choose lower paying jobs, have less ambition, or don’t face other barriers to staying engaged in the workforce.
-We know these things aren’t true according to a bunch of research including this, this, and this.
+We know these things aren’t true.

-To be totally transparent, here are a few stats: In 2015, female full-time, year-round workers made only 80 cents for every dollar earned by men, a gender wage gap of 20 percent, according to the Institute for Women’s Policy Research.
-The wage gap for black and hispanic women is even wider: black women make 64% of what men earn and hispanic women make 62%.
-It will take 44 years—or until 2059—for women to finally reach pay parity.
+To be totally transparent, here are a few stats: In 2018, female full-time, year-round workers made only 80 cents for every dollar earned by men, a gender wage gap of 20 percent.
+The wage gap for black and hispanic women is even wider: black women make 61% of what men earn and hispanic women make 47%.
+It will take 40 years—or until 2059—for women to finally reach pay parity.
 And women are penalized more than men when initiating salary negotiations.